 How Long Is Alcohol Detectable in Urine?

 The metabolites of alcohol can be seen in urine for up to 80 hours after the last drink.
-However, the detection window can vary depending on the individual’s metabolism, the amount of alcohol consumed, and the sensitivity of the testing method used.
+However, the detection window can deviate depending on the individual’s metabolism, the amount of alcohol consumed, and the sensitivity of the testing method used.

 How Long Can Alcohol Be Detected In Urine EtG Test?